Peppers16/advent_of_code_2022/README.md

 # Intro
 Welcome!

-This repo is a space for the Fincrime Data team to commit your code (either finished or work-in-progress).
+This repo is a space for the Fincrime Data team to commit code (either finished or work-in-progress).
 Hopefully this will help us collaborate, share attempts, and just version control your workings!

 Collaborate here or in Slack #tmp-fc-data-advent-of-code-2022